As people become more aware that the gluten in wheat starch is bad for gut health, they are looking for better alternatives.

 However, the seeds must be ground beforehand to provide the desired binding and texture.

-To do this, you can put flax seeds in a pepper grinder and grind them.
-However, if you buy a fine flaxseed meal, bread and other baked goods will be even better.
+To do this, you can grind flax seeds in a pepper grinder.
+However, buying a fine flaxseed meal, bread, and other baked goods will be even better.

-In baking, 1/2 tablespoon of ground flaxseed can replace one tablespoon of potato starch.
+In baking, 1/2 tablespoon of ground flaxseed can replace one potato starch.

 Gluten-Free Potato Starch Substitutes for Baking

-Although potato starch is gluten-free, healthier alternatives exist for baking, which we will now take a closer look at.
+Although potato starch is gluten-free, healthier alternatives exist for baking, which we will now look closely at.